syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/08.vpnaas/docs.en.md

 !!! **Local subnets and endpoint groups**
 !!!
 There are two ways to configure local and peer subnets: (1) Endpoint groups for both local subnet(s) and for peer CIDR(s) and (2) one local subnet ID in VPN service and one peer CIDR in IPSec site connection.
 !!!
 The preferred way is (1) using endpoint groups.
 This allows to set potentially multiple local and peer subnets per site connection.
 Please be aware that the endpoint groups concept cannot be mixed with the (older) approach where the local subnet ID is set in the VPN service configuration.
 If you use endpoint groups you have to use the concept for both local subnets and peer CIDRs and you must not set the (local) subnet ID in the VPN service.
 Otherwise creating the IPSec site connection will be rejected.
+One common mistake is to set the local subnet ID in the VPN service and try to create an IPSec site connection with local and peer endpoint groups (and no peer CIDR) which is rejected with "Missing peer CIDRs for IPsec site-to-site connection".

 #### 1. Create the VPN service on the left side